-Income Taxes - The Organization has applied for an exemption from federal income taxes under Section 501(c) (3) of the Internal Revenue Code.
-The Organization has received correspondence from the Internal Revenue Service that its application has been received, hence its exemption under Section 501(c) (3) is pending.
+Income Taxes - The Organization is exempt from federal income taxes under Section 501(c) (3) of the Internal Revenue Code.
 The Organization has determined that there are no material uncertain tax positions that require recognition or disclosure in the financial statements.
-Periods ending June 30, 2016 and subsequent remain subject to examination by applicable taxing authorities.
+Periods ending June 30, 2017 and subsequent remain subject to examination by applicable taxing authorities.